You can download my CIA exam study planner for Gleim and HOCK review courses.

-This file contains worksheets for Part 1, Part 2 and Part 3, and it could be automatically downloaded to your computer after clicking.
+This file contains worksheets for Part 1, Part 2, and Part 3, and it can be automatically downloaded to your computer after clicking.
 Please check your desktop or download folder:

-The image below shows how the CIA exam study planner looks like once you open the excel sheet.
+The image below shows what the CIA exam study planner looks like once you open the excel sheet.

 This is the master page where you can enter all the inputs:

 The area shaded in yellow is the weekly schedule area.
-You can mark off with an “x” for time allocated to your CIA exam study.
-The default spreadsheet starts the day from 5am and ends at mid-night, but you can always insert more rows for further customization.
+You can mark an “x” for your CIA exam study time.
+The default spreadsheet starts the day at 5 AM and ends at midnight, but you can always insert more rows for further customization.

 Realistically you will have some days off.
-For the scheduled ones, such as wedding days and a long weekend off, you can mark them off in this column and the spreadsheet will excludes these dates from the calculation.
+For the scheduled ones, such as wedding days and a long weekend off, you can mark them off in this column, and the spreadsheet will exclude these dates from the calculation.

-You need to input a start date (please pick a Monday otherwise the spreadsheet won’t work).
+You need to input a start date (please pick a Monday, otherwise, the spreadsheet won’t work).
 Other than that, it’s all auto-calculation.
-It shows you

-You will see, from the bold text, the number of studying hours for your chosen exam part (There are 3 tabs indicating each part of the exam).
-For example, the worksheet above shows that 61 hours are required, which translate to 38 days, 5 weeks, and 1.2 months.
+You will see, from the bold text, the number of study hours for your chosen exam part.
+(There are 3 tabs indicating each part of the exam.)
+For example, the worksheet above shows that 61 hours are required, which translates to 38 days, 5 weeks, and 1.2 months.

 4. Comprehensive Study Mode